Is it true that taking the over-the-counter supplement biotin can interfere with your thyroid lab tests?

 Biotin, an important vitamin, is one of many important vitamins and co-factors which are required for normal hair growth.

-If you are deficient in any of these nutrients then you may experience hair loss, hair fall, or hair which is slow to grow.
+If you are deficient in any of these nutrients then you may experience hair loss, hair fall, or hair that is slow to grow.

 All of these are big issues for thyroid patients who also tend to suffer from under-treatment of their own thyroid medication which is itself another risk factor for hair loss.

-Hypothyroidism also predisposes people to develop micronutrient deficiencies because of the important role that it plays on your stomach.
+Hypothyroidism also predisposes people to develop micronutrient deficiencies because of the important role that it plays in their stomach.

-Low thyroid levels can impact micronutrient absorption and increase your risk for developing gut-related issues such as IBS or SIBO.
+Low thyroid levels can impact micronutrient absorption and increase your risk of developing gut-related issues such as IBS or SIBO.